-At this point, finishing the mounting will depend on whether you have a RevA LCD receiver board (the one shipped from 2014 through late 2017) or a RevB LCD receiver board (shipped starting in late 2017).
+At this point, finishing the mounting will depend on whether you have a Rev A LCD receiver board (the one shipped from 2014 through late 2017) or a Rev B or later LCD receiver board (shipped starting in late 2017).
 You can tell from the writing on the bottom of the LCD receiver PC board... if it says "Eggfinder LCD RevA2" for example, you have a RevA board.
-The RevB boards have a 3-pin connector especially for the LCD-GPS board, the RevA boards do not, so you will have to solder the wires to the board if you have a RevA board.
+The Rev B and later boards have a 3-pin connector especially for the LCD-GPS board, the Rev A boards do not, so you will have to solder the wires to the board if you have a Rev A board.